-Stress has both mental and physical manifestations, so the best way to deal with it is to use a variety of coping techniques.
+Stress has mental and physical manifestations, so the best way to deal with it is to use various coping techniques.
 You can turn to diet, behavioral changes, exercise, and many other ways to manage stress effectively and achieve health and well-being.

 Research shows that dynamic approaches are quite effective in decreasing stress levels.
 They automatically provide people who experience anxiety and other health woes due to stress a sense of hope that they can gain control over stress.

-Therapists at Psychologium also point out that utilizing different stress coping methods provide instant gratification and inspiration.
-Successfully pulling off one strategy typically motivates a person to seek out more ways to reinforce the victory from one strategy.
+Therapists at Psychologium also point out that different stress-coping methods provide instant gratification and inspiration.
+Successfully pulling off one strategy typically motivates a person to seek more ways to reinforce the victory from one strategy.

 If you are all for improving your physical and psychological health by keeping stress at bay, here are eight simple ways that you can accomplish this: